runtimeverification/k/k-distribution/k-tutorial/1_basic/07_side_conditions/README.md

 endmodule
 ```

-This rule is saying, "if the first rule does not apply, then the grade is a B
+This rule is saying, "if all the other rules do not apply, then the grade is a
-if the percentile is greater than or equal to 80."
+B if the percentile is greater than or equal to 80."
 Note here that we use both
 a side condition and an `owise` attribute on the same rule.
 This is not
 required (as we will see later), but it is allowed.
 What this means is that the
-side condition is only tried if the previous rules did not apply **and** the
+side condition is only tried if the other rules did not apply **and** the
 left-hand-side of the rule matched.
 You can even use more complex matching on
 the left-hand-side than simply a variable.
 More generally, you can also have
 multiple higher-priority rules, or multiple `owise` rules.
 What this means in